milkyway-multimedia/ss-zen-forms/README.md

 If you prefer the extensions version, unclecheese offers the **bootstrap-form extensionby @unclecheese**.

+## Caveats
+Unfortunately, when you use a decorator you cannot chain methods and then return what is returned from the chained method, since it will be an instance of form.
+When you return the form from a method in your controller, it should be an instance of Decorator to have templates and methods properly overriden.

 ## Install
 Add the following to your composer.json file
 ```